(1) For Google's large language model, see

 Thousand of Servers in its Heyday

-Originally introduced in 1991 at the University of Minnesota, there were more than 7,000 Gopher servers on the Internet at one time.
-Gopher popularity declined as content on the Web increased throughout the 1990s, and by 2007, there were barely 100 servers remaining.
-Gopher client support was added to Web browsers for a while, but was not always complete and later abandoned in most cases.
+Introduced in 1991 at the University of Minnesota, there were eventually more than 7,000 Gopher servers on the Internet.
+As Web content increased throughout the 1990s, Gopher popularity declined and only a handful of servers remain today.
+Gopher client support was added to Web browsers for a while but later mostly abandoned.
 See

 Veronica,